Introduction

 When controllers simply pass through incoming data to Command Bus via routing, there is not much logic left in controllers.
 We could even have single controller, if we would be able to get routing key.
 It's really up to us, what work best in context of our system.

-What we could decide to do is to add so called Interceptors (middlewares) to our Command Bus to add additional data or access validation.
+What we could decide to do is to add so called Interceptors (middlewares) to our Command Bus to add additional data or perform validation or access checks.

 Pointcut provides the point which this interceptor should trigger on.
 In above scenario it will trigger when Command Bus is triggered before Message is send to given Command Handler.
 The reference attribute stays that given parameter is Service from Dependency Container and Ecotone should inject it.